- What does Skillshare do?

 Skillshare is an online UX design, web development, and marketing resource, with classes for people who are interested in learning a completely new tool or furthering their knowledge in a specific topic, such as responsive design and wireframing.

 At Pathrise, our goal is to help you land the best job possible.
 Our mentors work 1-on-1 with fellows on every stage of the search, including resume and portfolio building, behavioral and technical interview prep, salary negotiation, and more.
-Through workshops and 1-on-1 sessions, the program is personalized to help each person where they need it most.
+The personalized program provides support for each fellow when they need specific guidance.

 Advancing technical skills is a key component of landing a job in tech, so fellows in our program should feel free to use Skillshare, as well as our technical workshops, to deepen their knowledge.